-9.34 Our goal is to positively change the lives of people across Greater Manchester through physical activity and sports.
+- 9.34 Our goal is to positively change the lives of people across Greater Manchester through physical activity and sports.
 Greater Manchester has an international reputation for sporting excellence.
-Manchester's global name recognition is perhaps seen most prominently in terms of its two major football clubs, Manchester United and Manchester City, but the sporting significance of Greater Manchester is far broader than this, being the home of numerous professional clubs, the hugely successful British Cycling, and the National Football Museum, and it has hosted a wide range of international sporting events from the 2002 Commonwealth Games to the Rugby League World Cup Final.

-- 9.35 Sports participation in Greater Manchester is slightly lower than the national average.
-72.9% of adults in Greater Manchester (16+) were 'active' or fairly 'active' as of May 2018.
+Manchester's global name recognition is perhaps seen most prominently in terms of its two major football clubs, Manchester United and Manchester City, but the sporting significance of Greater Manchester is far broader than this, being the home of numerous professional clubs, the hugely successful British Cycling, and the National Football Museum, and it has hosted a wide range of international sporting events from the 2002 Commonwealth Games to the Rugby League World Cup Final. - 9.35 Sports participation in Greater Manchester is slightly lower than the national average.
+72.9% of adults in Greater Manchester (16+) were 'active' or fairly Places for Everyone Composite Plan Modifications Version 2023

+'active' as of May 2018.
 This represents an increase of 0.5 percentage points compared to May 2017 but is 1.9 percentage points below the England average.
-Nationally, there is a major problem of inactivity amongst younger people, with only 32% of 5-15-year-olds being defined as active, and just 9% of 2-4-year-olds.109 - 9.36 The Greater Manchester Strategy highlights that an active life can reduce anxiety, lift mood, reduce stress, promote clearer thinking and a greater sense of calm, increase self-esteem, and reduce the risk of depression.
-More generally, sport and recreation can be a major contributor to quality of life, and hence access to such opportunities is an important element of social inclusion. - 9.37 Through the Greater Manchester moving programme we are helping people of all ages to be more active and to live well.
+Nationally, there is a major problem of inactivity amongst younger people, with only 32% of 5-15-year-olds being defined as active, and just 9% of 2-4-year-olds.118

+- 9.36 The Greater Manchester Strategy highlights that an active life can reduce anxiety, lift mood, reduce stress, promote clearer thinking and a greater sense of calm, increase self-esteem, and reduce the risk of depression.
+More generally, sport and recreation can be a major contributor to quality of life, and hence access to such opportunities is an important element of social inclusion. - 9.37 (AM9.8) Through the Greater Manchester moving programme we are helping people of all ages to be more active and to live well.
 The availability of sport and recreation opportunities is strongly linked to the provision of green infrastructure and urban green space.
 However, the good design of places more generally can enable recreation to be integrated more easily into everyday life, particularly for children.
-One of the ambitions of the Greater Manchester Strategy is that the sub-region will be at the leading edge of providing our children with excellent places to play, develop and learn.
-110 Play is essential to children's development, enabling them to learn, socialise,
+One of the ambitions of the Greater Manchester Strategy is that the sub-region will be at the leading edge of providing our children with excellent places to play, develop and learn.119 Play is essential to children's development, enabling them to learn, socialise, gain independence and make sense of the world, and has long-term benefits for health through to old age. - 9.38 (MM9.9); (AM9.8) Ensuring the continued availability of, and easy access to, a high-quality range of sport and recreation facilities, meeting accessibility standards, would therefore help to achieve key objectives such as improving the health of residents, and making Greater Manchester a more attractive place to live and visit.
+The appropriate level of provision will often depend on local circumstances such as the type and scale of demand, and the availability of suitable land.
+Consequently, where appropriate, standards for access to some recreation facilities such as parks, sports pitches and allotments will be set by individual local authorities and set out in Local Plans.
+The provision of sports facilities will be determined by individual local authorities through an evidence based rather than standards based approach.

-109 Health Survey for England, 2015
+118 Health Survey for England, 2015

-110 GMCA (October 2017) Our people our place: The Greater Manchester Strategy, p.21
+119 GMCA (October 2017) Our people our place: The Greater Manchester Strategy, p.21